DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 #### Falling

 Falling from a great height is dangerous.
-At the end of a fall, a creature takes 1 damage and loses 1 speed for every 10 feet it fell and the creature is Knocked Down.
+At the end of a fall, a creature takes 1 damage and applies -1 speed for every 10 feet it fell and the creature is Knocked Down.
-This speed is recovered after a Rest or if the creature is healed for at least 1 HP.
+This speed is recovered after a Rest or if the creature is healed to their maximum HP.

 #### Challenging Terrain

 Moving through the environment can sometimes be challenging.
-When navigating through *Challenging Terrain*, a creature moves at half speed, meaning moving through one space requires 2 speed.
+When navigating through *Challenging Terrain*, moving through one space requires 2 speed.
 While standing in Challenging Terrain, all Agility Checks are made with the Lower Hand.

 ## Character Creation